The 16 Best 2023 Q&As on “Where to Buy Tickets for the Acropolis”

 more than a year ago more than a year ago 10 minutes if you’re in decent condition, with plenty of opportunities to stop and take photographs.

 Sundays are important days in many nations.
 Greece’s capital, Athens, could hardly be an exception.
 While many stores and other businesses are closed on Sundays, there is still enough to do for tourists.
-Attractions like as the Acropolis and the Acropolis Museum, for example, are open as usual.
+Attractions like as the

 Guests under the age of 18 and students from EU nations (with a current valid student ID) are admitted free of charge all year.
 Children under the age of five are free.